vishalcloudyuga/dcos-docs/1.9/usage/storage/external-storage.md

 feature_maturity: experimental
 ---

+**Warning:** Volume size is specified in GB.
+There is currently an inaccuracy in the DC/OS GUI where the volume size is marked in MiB.
+When creating a volume, make sure you specify the number of **GB** you need, not MiB. volume size unit to MiB.
+However, Marathon still regards the size as GB and forward it directly to Mesos.

 Use external volumes when fault-tolerance is crucial for your app.
 If a host fails, the native Marathon instance reschedules your app on another host, along with its associated data, without user intervention.
 External volumes also typically offer a larger amount of storage.

 Marathon applications normally lose their state when they terminate and are relaunched.
 In some contexts, for instance, if your application uses MySQL, you’ll want your application to preserve its state.
 You can use an external storage service, such as Amazon's Elastic Block Store (EBS), to create a persistent volume that follows your application instance.